 Wiring must be NEC Class 1.
 If original wiring supplied with the boiler must be replaced, use only TEW 105 $^{\circ}$ C wire or equivalent.
 Boiler must be electrically grounded as required by the National Electrical Code, ANSI/NFPA 70 - Latest Edition.

 Each boiler controller can pull a maximum of 6.3 amps at 120V.
-For 1000 and 1700 models, this is a maximum of 12.6 amps combined.
 It is recommended to wire each boiler to a dedicated minimum 15 amp circuit.

 A. Installation Must Comply With